 General and administrative expense for the year ended December 31, 2016 increased by €36.0 million, or 198.9%, compared to the year ended December 31, 2015, primarily due to an increase of €20.3 million of share-based compensation expense primarily driven by fluctuations in the fair value accounting treatment of liability classified awards granted in prior periods.
 Professional fees and other for the year ended December 31, 2016 increased by €9.9 million, or 253.8% compared to the year ended December 31, 2015, a significant portion of which was due to an increase of €5.1 million in professional fees incurred primarily in conjunction with the preparation of the Registration Statement filed with the SEC on December 5, 2016 as part of our IPO, including consolidated U.S. GAAP financial statements and related audits.
 Other factors contributing to the increase included an increase in bad debt expense of €2.0 million, higher overhead costs due to increased headcount of €1.4 million, rent expense associated with the build-to-suit lease for our new corporate headquarters of €0.9 million and increased rent of €0.5 million.
-Personnel costs for the year ended December 31, 2016 increased by €4.4 million, or 81.5%, compared to the year ended December 31, 2015, primarily driven by an increase in headcount from 121 employees as of December 31, 2015 to 187 employees as of December 31, 2016.
+Personnel costs for the year ended December 31, 2015 to 187 employees as of December 31, 2016.
 Further, we incurred increased related party shared service costs of €1.4 million, or 50.0% primarily attributable to an increase in legal, tax, treasury, audit and corporate reorganization costs performed by Expedia on our behalf of €0.8 million and an increase in IPO and corporate reorganization costs of €0.6 million pushed down by Expedia.

-General and administrative expense for the year ended December 31, 2015 increased by €11.6 million, or 178.5%, compared to the year ended December 31, 2014, primarily due to increased share-based compensation expense of €5.9 million, which was primarily attributable to the share-based compensation accounting modification in the third quarter of 2015, as this resulted in a change in the classification of certain awards from equity to liability accounting treatment.
-Personnel costs for the year ended December 31, 2015 increased by $\in$ 2.4 million, or 80.0%, compared to the year ended December 31, 2014, primarily driven by an increase in headcount from 62 employees as of December 31, 2014 to 121 employees as of December 31, 2015.
-Professional fees and other for the year ended December 31, 2015 increased by $\in$ 2.0 million, or 105.3% compared to the year ended December 31, 2014, primarily as a result of increased rent of $\in$ 0.3 million, ground rent expense associated with the build-to-suit lease of $\in$ 0.9 million and costs associated with the 2015 acquisitions of $\in$ 0.3 million.
+General and administrative expense for the year ended December 31, 2015 increased by &11.6 million, or 178.5%, compared to the year ended December 31, 2014, primarily due to increased share-based compensation expense of &5.9 million, which was primarily attributable to the share-based compensation accounting modification in the third quarter of 2015, as this resulted in a change in the classification of certain awards from equity to liability accounting treatment.
+Personnel costs for the year ended December 31, 2015 increased by $\notin 2.4$ million, or 80.0%, compared to the year ended December 31, 2014, primarily driven by an increase in headcount from 62 employees as of December 31, 2014 to 121 employees as of December 31, 2015.
+Professional fees and other for the year ended December 31, 2015 increased by $\notin 2.0$ million, or 105.3% compared to the year ended December 31, 2014, primarily as a result of increased rent of $\notin 0.3$ million, ground rent expense associated with the build-to-suit lease of $\notin 0.9$ million and costs associated with the 2015 acquisitions of $\notin 0.3$ million.
 For additional information regarding our build-to-suit lease, see Note 2-Significant accounting policies in the notes to our consolidated financial statements.
-Increased shared services costs allocated to us by Expedia of $\in$ 1.3 million, or 86.7% for the year ended December 31, 2014 were primarily driven by an increase in costs related to services provided by third parties in connection with our acquisitions during 2015.
+Increased shared services costs allocated to us by Expedia of $\notin 1.3$ million, or 86.7% for the year ended December 31, 2015 compared to the year ended December 31, 2014 were primarily driven by an increase in costs related to services provided by third parties in connection with our acquisitions during 2015.